We're Gamification Leaders On Both Sides of the Pond and Across Segments! Read our blog.

 4 Insurance Pain Points Solved by Sales Motivation Software

-We sat down with several of our top insurance services clients to identify the 4 most common pain points affecting the industry that can be managed at the organizational level.
+We sat down with several of our top insurance services clients to identify the 4 most common pain points affecting the insurance industry that can be managed at the organizational level.
 The biggest takeaway?
 Driving more activity on key targets results in almost guaranteed increases in revenue, motivation and company culture.

-Driving better alignment to KPIs
+Driving better alignment to KPIs in Insurance

 Consistency in performance was also a recurring issue that came up, with teams struggling to hit their targets regularly.
 While this was directly related to lack of awareness on KPIs, as mentioned above, it also had to do with fluctuating levels of management attention and motivation.

-Developing consistency goes against human nature… this is because consistency requires repetition which is boring, takes a lot of energy and requires our full attention.
+Developing consistency goes against human nature… this is because consistency requires repetition which is boring, takes a lot of energy, and requires our full attention.
 The trick, however, really only requires two steps: isolate the goal and focus on incremental improvement.

 Sales motivation software allows you to track performance in a way that makes it easy to understand both current and past performance, as well as provides a variety of ways to drive continuous improvement.
 For example, you can use slides on TV which show current performance on a KPI compared with previous performance over a given period (this year vs. last year, Q2 vs. Q1, etc).
 You can also use a variety of fully customizable dashboards to place all of the information that is relevant to you in one location.
-4 Insurance Pain Points Solved by Sales Motivation Software

 Better sense of time management